KarMiles/campervan-adventures/README.md

 ## Fonts
 Fonts used on the website are
 - Yuji Syuku - for most content, giving the sense of an adventure with a hint of vintage style.
-- Allerta Stencil - on boxes listing Garage services and on newsletter form; both refering to traditional post packaging.
+- Allerta Stencil - on boxes listing Garage services and on newsletter form; both referring to traditional post packaging.
 - Ovo - on company's logo.
 - Stadio Now Display - on company's logo.
 ## Structure